folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 > **NOTE:** the above is still wrong.
 For offer, it must also send the choice to all other participants
 > all participants that are not p or q must also be informed of the choice.
 > How do we write this all down?

+all choices need to be communicated to all participants because a choice may trigger recursion.
+The recursion jumps back in protocol to an earlier state and expects all participants to be at that state.
+Otherwise, If a choice is not communicated with everyone, the other participants cannot know that a jump has to be made

+The solution we have chosen is that the offerer relays the decision to all the other participants

 ## Reversiblilty {#reversibility}